Georgios Stassis - Public Power Chairman CEO

 Public Power's management efficiency ratios could be used to measure how well Public Power manages its routine affairs as well as how well it operates its assets and liabilities.

-The company has accumulated 4.06 B in total debt with debt to equity ratio (D/E) of 100.2, indicating the company may have difficulties to generate enough cash to satisfy its financial obligations.
+Public Power has accumulated 4.06 B in total debt with debt to equity ratio (D/E) of 100.2, indicating the company may have difficulties to generate enough cash to satisfy its financial obligations.
 Public Power has a current ratio of 0.78, indicating that it has a negative working capital and may not be able to pay financial obligations in time and when they become due.
 Debt can assist Public Power until it has trouble settling it off, either with new capital or with free cash flow.
 So, Public Power's shareholders could walk away with nothing if the company can't fulfill its legal obligations to repay debt.
 However, a more frequent occurrence is when companies like Public Power sell additional shares at bargain prices, diluting existing shareholders.
 Debt, in this case, can be an excellent and much better tool for Public to invest in growth at high rates of return.
 When we think about Public Power's use of debt, we should always consider it together with cash and equity.

 Similar Executives